duongkev/store-nl-signup/README.md

 # store-nl-signup

-Background: Goop would like to collect newsletter sign-ups in our physical stores.
+<b>Background</b>: Goop would like to collect newsletter sign-ups in our physical stores.
 We can do this by creating a simple sign up form where a store employee or a customer can enter their email.

 Acceptance Criteria: